xeraph-dev/practice/book/src/rick-and-morty/3-database/solution.md

-# My Solution in SQL
+# My Solution in SQLite

 ## Some Important Observations